faridos/my_blog/README.md

 - make migrate  # to have our DB tables ready
 - make createsuperuser  # to have our DB tables ready
-- make run-dev  # run dev compose
+- make run  # run dev compose
+- make collectstatic

+for p
 - make run-prod # run the production setup

 # How the app is served